aristidedovi/cd0037-API-Development-and-Documentation-project/backend/README.md

 ## 5. Testing

 The app uses `unittest` for testing all functionalities.
-Create a testing database and store the URI in the `TEST_DATABASE_URI` environment.
+Create a testing database `trivia_test`.
 To run the tests, run
 ```
 bash